apitoolkit/apitoolkit-landing/content/blog/Role-of-API-Automation-Testing-in-API-Management/index.md

 **Boost Development Speed:**  By enabling continuous testing and delivery, Apitoolkit can help you accelerate development speed by identifying and resolving issues early in the development cycle.

 Apitoolkit empowers you to streamline your API testing process, achieve exceptional quality, and accelerate your development efforts.
-[Sign up](https://apitoolkit.eu.auth0.com/u/login?state=hKFo2SAxdGcza1hWOFVZVEZwclFFS0lfcGJCMFNxcVQtVE9WWaFur3VuaXZlcnNhbC1sb2dpbqN0aWTZIGVhY2pBV0ZDQ09NbFFuR25rVUVqcEdQTkpteGlYdnpao2NpZNkgQ0NoZnE2bGVSR2RuOWhhSFdzS0Q5RHRtbVl2RDlYYUM){: .btn .btn-purple} for a free trial today and experience the difference!
+[Sign up](https://apitoolkit.eu.auth0.com/u/login?state=hKFo2SAxdGcza1hWOFVZVEZwclFFS0lfcGJCMFNxcVQtVE9WWaFur3VuaXZlcnNhbC1sb2dpbqN0aWTZIGVhY2pBV0ZDQ09NbFFuR25rVUVqcEdQTkpteGlYdnpao2NpZNkgQ0NoZnE2bGVSR2RuOWhhSFdzS0Q5RHRtbVl2RDlYYUM) for a free trial today and experience the difference!